Statutory Documents & Policies

 120

-Parents/Carers of Year 6 children and resident in Shropshire are required, in the Autumn Term prior to the school year of transfer, to apply online through the Shropshire Council stating three preferences.
-For those parents without internet access, application can also be made by telephone on 0345 678 9008.
+Parents/Carers of Year 6 children and resident in Shropshire are required, in the Autumn Term prior to the school year of transfer, to apply online through the Shropshire Council stating three school preferences.

-1. Looked After Children (that is, children who are looked after by a Local Authority) and previously Looked After Children who ceased to be so because they were immediately adopted (or became subject to a child arrangements order or a special guardianship order)
+1. Looked after children and all previously looked after children who ceased to be so because they were immediately adopted (or became subject to child arrangement order or special guardianship order)

-3. Residence in the school’s catchment area with an older sibling at the school on the day they are due to start.
+3. Children living inside the designated catchment area who will have an older sibling at the school on the day they are due to start school.

-6. Residence outside the school’s catchment area with older sibling at the school on the day they are due to start.
+1. 6.1 Priority will be given to children living outside the catchment area who will have an older sibling of compulsory school age at the school on the day they are due to start there.

-7. Residence outside the schools’ catchment area but who have attended state-funding primary schools that lie within the secondary school’s catchment area for more than a whole academic year prior to transfer
+1. 6.2 Next priority will be given to children living outside the catchment area, who have attended a state-funded primary school that lies within the secondary school’s catchment area, for more than a whole academic year immediately prior to transfer.

 School Uniform Policy